 Meanwhile, New Departure Democrats gained strength by distancing themselves from pro-slavery Democrats and Copperheads.
 They focused on business, economics, political corruption, and trade, instead of Reconstruction.
 In the South, New Departure Democrats were called Redeemers, and were initially opposed by Southerners who clung tightly to white supremacy and the Confederacy.
 But between 1869 and 1871, their home rule platform, asserting that good government was run by locals—meaning white Democrats, rather than black or white Republicans—helped end Reconstruction in three important states: Tennessee, Virginia, and Georgia.

 Republicans chose Rutherford B. Hayes as their nominee while Democrats chose Samuel J. Tilden, who ran on honest politics and home rule in the South.
-Allegations of voter fraud and intimidation emerged in the three states in which Reconstruction held strong and whose outcome would decide the result: Florida, Louisiana, and South Carolina.
-Indeed, those elections were fraught with violence and fraud because of the impunity with which white conservatives felt they could operate in their efforts to deter Republican voters.
+Allegations of voter fraud and intimidation emerged in the three states where Reconstruction held strong.
+Florida, Louisiana, and South Carolina would determine the president.
+Indeed, those elections were fraught with violence and fraud because of the impunity with which white conservatives felt they could operate in detering Republican voters.
 A special electoral commission voted along party lines—eight Republicans for, seven Democrats against—in favor of Hayes.

 Democrats threatened to boycott Hayes’ inauguration.
 Rival governments arose claiming to recognize Tilden as the rightfully elected President.
 Republicans, fearing another sectional crisis, reached out to Democrats.
 In the Compromise of 1877 Democrats conceded the presidency to Hayes on the promise that all remaining troops would be removed from the South.
 In March 1877, Hayes was inaugurated; in April, the remaining troops were ordered out of the South.
 The Compromise allowed southern Democrats to return to power, no longer fearing reprisal from federal troops or northern politicians for their flagrant violence and intimidation of black voters.

-After 1877, Republicans no longer had the political capital to intervene in the South in cases of violence and electoral fraud, resulting in fewer chances for freedpeople to hold state office.
+After 1877, Republicans no longer had the political capital to intervene in the South in cases of violence and electoral fraud.
 In certain locations with large populations of African Americans like South Carolina, freedpeople continued to hold some local offices for several years.
 Yet, with its most revolutionary aims thwarted by 1868, and economic depression and political turmoil taking even its most modest promises off the table by the early 1870s, most of the promises of Reconstruction were unmet.

 |Military District||State||Readmission||Conservative Takeover|